-Fred recently produced a trailer video to help sell his wife’s book to major international producers and directors.
+Fred recently produced a trailer treatment to help sell his wife’s book to major movie producers and directors.
 Because it is also being seriously considered for a full length movie.

 They contribute to McDaniel College that Fred says greatly “changed his life for the better”.
 They have donated to St. Josephs Indian School on the Pine Ridge Sioux Indian Reservation and The Conservation Society.